Brainscan: Plot

-Michael doesn't remember the murder and calls Kyle.
-The phone is answered by Detective Hayden.
+Michael calls Kyle, but the phone is answered by Detective Hayden.
 Michael becomes paranoid that he will be sent to jail.
-He is also continually annoyed by Trickster, plaguing his home.
-Trickster ultimately instructs him to kill Kimberly.
+Trickster continues plaguing him and ultimately instructs him to kill Kimberly.

-At nightfall Michael sneaks into her room, but refuses to hurt her.
-Trickster reveals that he is actually an evil counterpart within Michael's mind.
-He possesses Michael, the struggle of which wakes Kimberly.
+At nightfall, Michael sneaks into Kimberly's room but refuses to hurt her.
+Trickster reveals himself to be an evil counterpart within Michael's mind.
+He possesses Michael, who resists him.
+Their struggle wakes Kimberly.
 Kimberly reveals she has been watching and photographing Michael, which allows him to break free from his own inner darkness.
 At the last minute, the Trickster materializes and opens the bedroom door.
 Detective Hayden enters and shoots Michael dead.

-Michael awakens in his room.
-He discovers that the whole experience was a fantasy.
-After a short outburst of rage, ranting at the game for his traumatic experiences, he excitedly realizes that Kyle is still alive and that nothing in the game happened in the real world.
-His experience with the game's iteration of Kimberly gives him confidence, and he goes over to her house and asks her out, which she replies with a shy "maybe" and kisses him.
+Michael awakens in his room, the whole experience having been a fantasy.
+After ranting at the game about his traumatic experiences, he excitedly realizes that no one died, including Kyle.
+Having gained confidence from the game's iteration of Kimberly, he goes over to her house and asks her out, to which she agrees.

-The next day, Michael brings the Brainscan disc to school to show the principal, who had demanded to preview all games and movies.
-It is implied that the principal will have the same nightmarish experience as Michael because Trickster appears in the background.
+The next day, Michael brings the Brainscan disc to show the principal, who had demanded to preview all games and movies.
+He sees Trickster grinning at him in approval.